Independence Park Morges

 4 May 2020

-The Independence Park (Parc de l’Indépendance) in Morges (canton of Vaud) owes its name to the independence obtained by Vaud (Le Pays de Vaud) on 24 January 1798, after the long domination of Bern (since 1536).
+The Independence Park (Parc de l’Indépendance) in Morges (canton of Vaud) owes its name to the independence of Vaud (Le Pays de Vaud) on 24 January 1798, after the long domination of Bern (since 1536).

-At the Place de la Palud in Lausanne, citizens proclaimed the République lémanique on this date.
-This republic disappeared a few weeks later following the intervention by Napoleon, who founded the Helvetic Republic (1798-1803).
+Citizens proclaimed the République lémanique on this date in Lausanne (Place de la Palud).
+This republic was shortlived, however.
+The Republic was dissolved a few weeks later by Napoleon, who founded the Helvetic Republic (1798-1803).